 In this week’s This is Money podcast, editor Simon Lambert, assistant editor Rachel Rickard Straus and money broadcaster Georgie Frost get into the aural attic to unbox the facts.
 The villain of the piece, they agree, is stamp duty.
 It used to be a 1% tax on purchases but it got tweaked into a giant cash cow for the Treasury by successive Chancellors.
 Stamp duty is stalling the market and needs to change but how?
 Also on the show: Paddington Bear 50p Gate.

 Want to keep up with the latest earnings updates from the States?
-Well join Chris Hill and the Motley Fool Radio Show team here on Share Radio - direct from Washington DC for news, views and analysis of the US stocks which matter.
-In this week's show, Costco slips on margin concerns.
-Netflix hits an all-time high after the company announces a price hike.
-And General Motors reports some electrifying news.
-Plus, Chris talks about the business of popularity with Derek Thompson.
+Well join Chris Hill and the Motley Fool Radio Show team here on Share Radio, direct from Washington DC, for news, views and analysis of the US stocks that matter.
+In this week's show: AT&T completes its acquisition of Time Warner; Comcast increases its offer for 21st Century Fox’s assets, setting the stage for a battle with Disney; Etsy shares soar on a hike in fees; And IHOP flips pancakes for burgers.

 In this interview, Peter Urwin considers the ‘collective failures’ suffered by the polling industry in recent years; from their inability to predict the 2015 British general election outcome, to Brexit, to Trump.
 Joining him is Professor Patrick Sturgis, who discusses findings from his chairing of the British Polling Council/Market Research Society Inquiry into the 2015 General Election Polls; and in his role as Specialist Advisor to the House of Lords Select Committee on Political Polling and Digital Media.
 They explore whether the same mistakes are being made by Pollsters across these different ‘failures', and whether it is getting harder to predict outcomes.
 Plus, they ask whether analysis of social media presents an opportunity to help capture voter sentiment – or is the media industry part of the problem?